PHUPhan1707/Fruit-selling-management/readme.txt

 }
 -> Connect

-3/ create new database name: db_manach
+3/ create new database name:

 4/ import the sql file in discord: db_manach.sql